-On 20 September 2018, the Government announced the establishment of a Choice and Affordability Fund to support non-government schools.
-The Choice and Affordability Fund provides a flexible means of driving government priorities including supporting parental choice and affordability, supporting schools during the transition and strengthening educational outcomes in schools.
+On 20 September 2018, the Government announced the establishment of a Choice and Affordability Fund (the Fund) to support the non-government school sector.
+The Fund provides a flexible means of driving government priorities including supporting parental choice and affordability of schools and assisting schools in regional and remote areas and in drought affected areas.

-The Fund will commence in 2020 with an estimated $1.2 billion to be provided to the non‑government sector over 10 years to 2029.
+The Fund commences in 2020 with an estimated $1.2 billion to be provided to the non‑government sector over 10 years to 2029.

 How will the Fund work?